piotay/pfb2025/unix.md

 -rwxr-x---  1 dbrown  staff  23 Oct 16 13:37 print.py
 ```

-To convert a script into an exectuable program, you'll need to make it executable with `chmod` and then add the current directory to your `$PATH` (we'll see how to do this later) for you, you can type the command in your terminal window.
+To convert a script into an executable program, you'll need to make it executable with `chmod` and then add the current directory to your `$PATH` (we'll see how to do this later) for you, you can type the command in your terminal window.

 ```
 export PATH=".:${PATH}" # add '.', the current dir to the list of paths